fpelosi/portfolio/_drafts/2024-09-29-secured-student-loan-financing.md

 Seeing as I live in New York, let's use the University at Buffalo, the largest State University of New York, as an example.

-https://www.nerdwallet.com/article/loans/student-loans/student-loan-calculator
+We’ll compare two Bachelor’s Degrees from the University at Buffalo, History and Computer Science. https://www.nerdwallet.com/article/loans/student-loans/student-loan-calculator

 Studies on Degree Earnings**: Cite statistics and studies showing the salary differentials based on degree type.